acswindle/personal-blog/content/posts/database-project-setup/index.md

 ## DBMate - Migration Tool

-When developing a backend database, knowing how migrations are going to be managed needs to be one of the first considerations.
+When developing a backend database, knowing how migrations are going to be managed needs to be one of the [first considerations](https://medium.com/@oril_/why-do-you-need-database-migrations-b4e3b218fd16).
 [DBMate](https://github.com/amacneil/dbmate) is a great tool in this regard, and it is agnostic of the programming language of choice.
-To get started, I will build a new project for managings a database of user's tasks.
+To get started, I will build a new project for managing a database of user's tasks.
 (Yeah I know, real original...)
 Let's first build our directory.

 ```bash